 Paul is describing what I’m sure you have experienced for yourself already.
 Our now God-given desire to follow Him (conviction through the Holy Spirit) stands against our fleshly desires, looking for instant gratification.
 It’s a conflict familiar to all believers: Spirit verses flesh!

-Here are some examples of fleshly desires: sexual immorality of various kinds, worshipping anyone but God, fighting and rage, selfishness and drunkenness.
+What are the desires of the flesh?
+Paul gives us some examples: sexual immorality of various kinds, worshipping anyone but God, fighting and rage, selfishness and drunkenness.
 No, we are not under Old Testament Law, but our lives have been made new by Christ, so we are not to live like this.
 In fact, Paul says, that if somebody’s life is marked by these, they are not on their way to heaven.

-Here are the marks of a life lived by faith and by the Holy Spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
+In contrast, here is are the marks of someone who walks by the Spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Is that what your life looks like?

 You may be saying, “Hold on, Ellen.
 I’m confused.
 Are we or are we not required to keep a set of rules?”
 Here is the difference as verse 18 puts it, “If you are led by the Spirit, you are not under the law.”
 The Christian life is not about legalism or following rules.
 It is driven by our commitment to and relationship with God.
 We follow His will, not because we are scrambling to earn our salvation, but because we love Him and want to honor Him.
 That’s become the center of our new life.